simonhui1/CTA-TimeGuard/README.md

 # Data Limitations

 There was no access to historical data for this project, and the script used to collect the data was not run on a cloud server, so there were hours where the script was not active.
+For more information about my script, please refer [here](./train_api_script.ipynb).

 # Data Analysis